shubham-777/fabio-tests/README.md

 └── requirements.txt
 ```

-### Part 1:
+### Features:
-- design and build database schema
+- a perfect project structure for scalability
-- implemented basic apis for crusd operations on continents, countries and cities tables.
+- contains basic apis for crud operations on continents, countries and cities tables.